Electric Vehicle Charging Stations

 Electric Vehicles (EVs) are becoming increasingly popular among Ontarians.
 EV Charging Stations are being installed on a regular basis in residential, commercial and industrial locations.

 - The installer shall take out a permit (also called an Application for Inspection) with the Electrical Safety Authority (ESA) prior to starting the installation.
 Contact ESA at 1-877-ESA-SAFE (372-7233).

 - Installation shall be in compliance with the Ontario Electrical Safety Code (the Code), specifically Section 86 – Electrical Vehicles Charging Systems.
-(ESA will be issuing a bulletin about EV charging station requirements shortly.)
+See Bulletin 86-1-2 Electric vehicle charging systems

 - If only an outlet and associated equipment (breaker and wiring) are required, fee code R078 applies.
 There will be a charge for any additional outlet or charger.